 The main ingredient in tahini sauce is, of course, tahini! (hehe 😋) With all sarcasm aside.
 What exactly is tahini?
 Tahini simply is a smooth paste made from ground, toasted sesame seeds.

-Fun fact about Arab food names: they name the recipe after the name of the main ingredient or the method used to prepare the dish.
-Tahini comes from the verb Tahana “to grin” the word for flour also comes from this verb too.
+Fun fact about Arab food names: They name their recipes after the main ingredient or the method used to prepare the dish.
+Tahini comes from the verb Tahana, “to grin” the word for flour also comes from this verb.
 So basically, when you say I’m eating tahini, it’s like saying I’m something that’s ground up. 😄

-If you wind up with a jar that tastes bitter or has other off flavours, take it back and try a different brand.
-I personally avoid all Egyptian brands of tahini, (sorry Egypt, but I’ve yet to taste a good one) I just go with a Lebanese brand I’ve been using for years and I try to buy from busy Middle Eastern store and check the date of production before purchasing.
+If you wind up with a jar that tastes bitter or has an off flavour, take it back and try a different brand.
+I personally avoid all Egyptian brands of tahini. (sorry, Egypt, but I’ve yet to taste a good one) I prefer to use a Lebanese brand called Al Kanater.
+I’ve been using it for years, and I don’t think I’m going to change anytime soon.

 What Is Tahini Sauce Made Of?